dvilardi/Whatsapp-Bot/README.md

 * Pandas
 * CSV contact list, with names __exactly__ as they are on the source Phone

 ## Unfamiliar with Python or Selenium?
-See the complete steup step by step below
+See the complete setup step by step below
 * Install Python from https://www.python.org/
   * When installing, check the box "Add Python to Environment Variables"
 * On windows, open cmd.exe and type the following commands